dvanderbeek/leather/README.md

 ### Devise Helpers

 Leather includes helper methods and view partials to help make it easy to use Bootstrap components in your views.

-* `nav_item`
+See the wiki for instructions and examples.

 ## Contributing